The Glow of Axion Quark Nugget Dark Matter: (IV) CMB Spectral and Anisotropy Signatures: Results

 Moreover, as illustrated in figure~\ref{fig:TPlot_mass}, we examined the effect of varying the average mass of Axion Quark Nuggets (AQNs) over a wide range—from $10\,\mathrm{g}$ to $1000\,\mathrm{g}$—on cosmological parameter constraints.
 The corner plots show that such variations do not induce any significant shifts in key cosmological parameters such as $\Omega_\mathrm{cdm}$, $H_0$, $n_s$, $\sigma_8$, or $\tau_\mathrm{reio}$.
 All contours for different AQN masses remain virtually indistinguishable and tightly overlap with the baseline $\Lambda$CDM contours.
 This confirms that the AQN heat injection remains subdominant and does not alter the consistency of the $\Lambda$CDM model with current CMB anisotropy measurements.
 This is an expected feature from estimation \eqref{eq:p_ann AQN} because $p_{\rm ann,AQN}\sim m_{\rm AQN}^{-1/3}$.
-The conclusion remains robust unless the average mass is exceedingly small, e.g., $m_{\rm AQN}\ll 1{\rm\,g}$.

 It is important to note that in the AQN model, the only free parameter is the average mass of the nuggets.
 The negligible impact observed across this mass range demonstrates that changes in AQN mass do not meaningfully affect the thermal history or the derived cosmological parameters.
 However, in a separate study \cite{Majidi:2024mty}, we have shown that it is still possible to place meaningful upper limits on the AQN mass using constraints from CMB spectral distortions.
 This dual conclusion highlights the robustness of the AQN model: while its cosmological imprints in terms of parameter shifts are small, it remains a testable and distinguishable scenario via high-precision spectral observations.